 Making your application

 - There are no fixed deadlines for apprenticeship applications – vacancies appear throughout the year.
-However, many start being advertised from January or February.
-Particularly for Higher and Degree Apprenticeships, you are likely to have to apply several months before the start date.
+However, many vacancies are advertised in the Autumn or the Spring for a Summer start, so it is worth starting early.

 - The application process will vary depending on the employer – smaller organisations may have less formal processes than large ones.
 You will have to complete an application form or submit a CV, and you may have to do some online tests and even have an online or phone interview before any face-to-face interviews or other assessments.

 - Once you spot an opportunity, apply as soon as possible just in case the employer shuts down their recruitment once they have enough applicants.